QC-at-Davis/QCC/src/How-Quantum-Computing-Works/Superficial-Quantum-Mechanics/Superficial-Quantum-Mechanics.md

 The __Schrodinger Equation__ is a *partial different equation*, which means that solving it doesn't give you a number but another function.
 This function is known as the __Wave Function__ which *describes the probability a quantum mechanical system will be in a certain configuration*.

-Let's go back to our defintion of what a superposition is:
+Let's go back to our definition of what a superposition is:

 > Superposition is the ability of a quantum system to be in multiple states at the same time until a measurement is performed.